cables-gl/cables/src/ops/base/Ops.Devices.Mobile.MotionSensor_v2/Ops.Devices.Mobile.MotionSensor_v2.md

-- alpha value represents the motion of the device around the z axis, represented in degrees with values ranging from 0 to 360.
+alpha value represents the motion of the device around the z axis, represented in degrees with values ranging from 0 to 360.

-- beta value represents the motion of the device around the x axis, represented in degrees with values ranging from -180 to 180.
+beta value represents the motion of the device around the x axis, represented in degrees with values ranging from -180 to 180.
 This represents a front to back motion of the device.

-- gamma value represents the motion of the device around the y axis, represented in degrees with values ranging from -90 to 90.
+gamma value represents the motion of the device around the y axis, represented in degrees with values ranging from -90 to 90.
 This represents a left to right motion of the device.

+to use in an iframe, make sure it has [gyroscope](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/Permissions-Policy/gyroscope) and [accelerometer](rhttps://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/Permissions-Policy/accelerometer) permissions enabled.